 Place the egg whites and granulated sugar in a heat proof bowl or in a double boiler.
 Over a pan of barely simmering water, whisk the whites and sugar until frothy and the sugar is completely melted.
 It will take a couple of minutes.
 You can test by touching the mixture between your fingers, and if you feel any sugar granules just keep whisking the mixture over the water bath.

 - Make sure the bottom of the bowl isn’t touching the simmering water.

-- Start folding gently forming a letter J with a spatula.
-Add the food coloring at this point if you would like to use any.
+Start folding gently forming a letter J with a spatula.
+Add the food coloring at this point, if using.

 - You don’t want your batter to be too runny either.
 So be careful not to overmix.
 It’s always best to undermix and test several times until the proper consistency has been achieved.